 In the Fall of 1992, several students got together and set up a graduate forum called Philosophy Forum.
 The group gets together every other Friday afternoon and usually one student presents a paper or work in progress to the group.
 The meeting is usually accompanied by a cocktail hour.
 Philosophy Forum also has a news group on the internet where students can find out about Philosophy Forum events and participate in electronic philosophical discussions.

 Graduate Student Association

-GSA is a college wide organization which sponsors several theme parties throughout the Academic year including a Barbecue at the beginning of the year.
-GSA is located in Murray House which is on Hammond Street across from Carney Hall.
+GSA is a college-wide organization which sponsors several theme parties throughout the academic year including a barbecue at the beginning of the year.
+GSA is located in Murray House, located on Hammond Street across from Carney Hall.
 Murray House is a great place for graduate students from all departments to study, offering several private study rooms, as well as a small computer lab for graduate student use.
 There is also a kitchen and a lunch room, as well as a pool table, television room, and a deck with tables and chairs.

-If you still have questions about apartment hunting, the workings of Boston College, or the philosophy department, please call the department 617-552-3847 and RoseMarie will give you the name and phone number of one of your peers who has been around the department for a few years and has volunteered to answer your questions.
+If you still have questions about apartment hunting, the workings of BC, or the philosophy department, please call the department 617-552-3847 and RoseMarie will give you the name and phone number of one of your peers who has been around the department for a few years and has volunteered to answer your questions.
 She will be expecting your calls and will be more than happy to answer any questions she can.
-There is also a student guide published by Boston College which is available from the Office of the Dean for Student Development located in Maloney Hall, 21 Campanella Way
+There is also a student guide published by BC which is available from the Office of the Dean for Student Development located in Maloney Hall, 21 Campanella Way.